playfairs/fsscan/README.md

 - Unix-like operating system (Linux, macOS)
 - Root/sudo privileges recommended for complete system access

+>[!NOTE]
+> I did a horrible job at making this, since its a rewrite of an old project I made, this may compile weirdly, you might need to figure out how to add the command "fs" to your path, its stupidly complex at least for nushell, but it should work for bash, zsh, and fish without any issues, I also think because I use nix home-manager, that is probably why I had issues exporting the path, you don't need nix to use this, I don't think anyways.
+If you have any issues, please open an issue on github :)

 ## Installation

 1. Clone or download this project